untitaker/awesome-mastodon/README.md

 * [Mastinator](https://mastinator.com/) - disposable public anonymous no-login Fediverse accounts
 * [Mastodon Bookmark RSS](https://bookmark-rss.services.woodland.cafe/) - expose your bookmarks as private RSS feed to read later, or for archival
 * [Mastowatch](https://apps.apple.com/us/app/mastowatch/id1662271463) - iOS/macOS app that allows you to inspect the public config and details of any Mastodon server without having to log in or register
+* [Mastopoet](https://mastopoet.ohjelmoi.fi) - Mastodon post screenshot tool that allows you to create beautiful screenshots of toots for sharing

 ## Extensions